variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Troubleshoot
 * Static balance control surfaces
 * Weigh and Balance aircraft
-* Primarily a 7:30 to 4:30 Monday through Friday position
+* Primarily a 7:30 A.M. to 4:30 P.M.
+Monday through Friday position

 ### What we offer

 Beegles Aircraft Services offers competitive pay, a simple IRA, cafeteria plan and cost of living compensation.

 ###### Note: All employees of Beegles Aircraft Services are required to pass a drug screen prior to employment and subject to random drug tests while employed.

-&nbsp;

 If you are interested in joining our team please contact us to answer any questions or send an application and attached resume to …